artemowkin/dj-services/README.md

 # dj-services

-Thanks to this library, you can build your business logic in beautiful services, and not in huge views and fat models.
+Thanks to this library, you can build your business logic in beautiful services, not in huge views and fat models.

 ## Summary